 One way to do this is with recruitment automation – something 75 percent of companies already invest in during the hiring process.
 Find the features within your existing tech stack that will help you automate certain aspects of the recruitment process.
 This will not only save you time but set your company up for success when things go back to normal.
 And talent leaders agree – 96 percent of HR managers in a HR Research Institute study said AI is has massive potential to help with talent acquisition .

 The average conversion rate of a career page is about 5 percent, showing there is lots of room for improvement.
 During a hiring freeze, focus on ways to update your existing career page to better engage and convert candidates.
 Add content to answer any questions they may have about working for your company.
 Update imagery on the page to include your most recent employees.
 Implement more enticing calls to action to make applying and joining your talent community easy.
 Most candidates’ (95 percent) first impression of a company is from their career site so make sure yours is one that counts.
 Doing so will position your company to get more applicants when the hiring freeze comes to an end.

 #9: Invest in Hiring Managers

 Now is the time to start (if you haven’t already) building relationships with your hiring managers.
-Research proves hiring managers are four times more influential than other recruiting performance factors and having a solid relationship with your hiring manager is the biggest driver of recruitment.
+Hiring managers are highly influential in recruiting performance and having a solid relationship with yours is one of the biggest drivers of recruitment.
 You’ll need their expertise when crafting candidate personas for open roles, so use this time to establish a strong rapport.
 Educate them on the importance of their role in the hiring process and share best practices for interacting with candidates.